Quantum Electrodynamics vacuum polarization solver: Introduction

-This semi-classical formulation effectively treats the vacuum as a nonlinear medium, being relevant when the EM invariants are non zero.
-In this paper, we present an algorithm to solve the nonlinear set of corrected Maxwell's equations in a self-consistent manner.
-This algorithm is second order accurate in time and in space.
+We would like to stress that we are using CGS units throughout the article.
+This semi-classical formulation treats the vacuum as a nonlinear medium, when the EM invariants $\mathcal{F}$ and $\mathcal{G}$ do not vanish.
+The algorithm aims to solve the nonlinear set of corrected Maxwell's equations leveraging the smallness of the vacuum non linearity.
+This algorithm described in this article is second order accurate in time and space.
 Due to its design, a key feature of the algorithm is that it can be seemingly incorporated into massively parallel fully relativistic electromagnetic particle-in-cell codes such as OSIRIS~\cite{OSIRIS}.
-This will allow for studying self-consistently scenarios where charged particles are also present in the system, and this will be explored in future publications.
+This could also allow for studying self-consistently scenarios where charged particles are also present in the system, and to be explored in future publications.

 This paper is organized as follows.
-In section~\ref{sec:Numerics}, we describe the numerical algorithm, a generalization of the Yee algorithm, that solves Eqs.(\ref{eq:faraday}-\ref{eq:P}) in multi-dimensions.
-The one-dimensional results are represented in section~\ref{sec:1d}, including a detailed comparison between the simulations and analytical models for several physical mechanisms including vacuum birefringence.
-In section~\ref{sec:2d}, multi-dimensional results are displayed as an illustration of the method, with an emphasis on harmonic generation and finite beam effects.
+In section~\ref{sec:2}, we describe the numerical algorithm, a generalization of the Yee algorithm, that solves Eqs.(\ref{eq:faraday}-\ref{eq:P}) in multi-dimensions.
+Section~\ref{sec:3} is devoted to the induced vacuum birefringence on an electromagnetic probe beam while crossing a region of high field.
+Several configurations of high field regions are considered such as a static field or realistic optical laser pumps.
+Harmonic generation constitutes the focus of section~\ref{sec:4} in one-dimensional and two-dimensional geometry.
 Finally in section \ref{sec:conclusions} we state the conclusions.